Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Effects of Anderson localization

-Anderson localization plays a crucial role in the quantization of fractional charges \cite{GV2000}.
-The effects of Anderson localization can be described using self-consistent Hartree--Fock approximation (HFA) ~\cite{Yang1995,Mac1}.
-The first important effect is as follows: Anderson localization reduces the correlation length.
-Therefore, in comparison to that of the nondisordered case, we can use a smaller Wilson loop~\cite{Levin11} to calculate the TEE of disordered interacting ZGNRs .
-The correlation length may be computed from the entanglement entropy of an area $A$.
-It is computed from the correlation function, which is also known as the reduced density matrix of region $A$.
-The HF correlation function~\cite{Yang2021,Peschel119} between $i\in A$ and $j\in A$ decays exponentially as a function of distance $x$ between $i$ and $j$
+Another important effect is as follows: it affects the value of the correlation length, which is determined from the entanglement entropy of an area $A$ by computing the reduced density matrix of region $A$.
+The Hartree-Fock correlation function~\cite{Yang2021,Peschel119} between $i\in A$ and $j\in A$ decays exponentially as a function of distance $x$ between $i$ and $j$

-where $\Psi$ represents the HF ground state of the ZGNR and $\xi$ represents the correlation length.
-By inverting the relation given in Eq.(\ref{asumc}), we can write $c_{i\sigma}$ as a linear combination of $a_k$.
-This makes it straightforward to compute $C(x)$.
-To compute it accurately, the area must be larger than the correlation length~\cite{Pach,Bal}.
+where $\Psi$ represents the Hartree-Fock ground state of the ZGNR, and $\xi$ represents the correlation length.
+By inverting the relation given in Eq.(\ref{asumc}), we can express $c_{i\sigma}$ as a linear combination of $a_k$.
+To ensure accurate computation, the diameter of the area must be larger than the correlation length~\cite{Pach,Bal}.

-We compute the correlation function and determine the correlation length $\xi$, as shown in Fig. \ref{correlation_length}.
-For the disordered case $\Gamma \neq 0$, the correlation length is obtained by averaging over several disorder realizations.
-The Anderson localization reduces the correlation length compared to that of disorder-free ribbons, as shown in Fig. \ref{correlation_length}(b).
-(Disorder-free ZGNRs have a large correlation length for small $U$.)
-In contrast, doping increases the correlation length, as shown in Fig. \ref{correlation_length}(c).
+The results of correlation length $\xi$ are shown in Figure \ref{correlation_length}.
+For disordered cases with $\Gamma \neq 0$, the correlation length is obtained by averaging over several disorder realizations.
+Anderson localization leads to a reduction in the correlation length when compared to disorder-free ribbons, as demonstrated in Figure \ref{correlation_length}(b).
+(Disorder-free ZGNRs exhibit a large correlation length for small $U$.)
+Therefore, compared to the non-disordered case, we can use a smaller Wilson loop~\cite{Levin11} to calculate the TEE of disordered interacting ZGNRs.
+In contrast, doping results in an increased correlation length, as depicted in Figure \ref{correlation_length}(c).
+We stress that, in computing the correct TEE, it is important that \textit{the correlation length is small} in comparison to the dimensions of the Wilson loop.

-Another important effect of Anderson localization in the presence of on-site repulsion is that quasi-degenerate localized states are spatially {\it separated}~\cite{Altshuler,Efros}, leading to well-defined fractional charges~\cite{GV2000}.
-(In low-doped ZGNRs added electrons fractionalize and form a narrow peak in the DOS near $E=0$ consisting of quasi-degenerate localized states ~\cite{Yang2022}.)
-The probability densities of such two mid-gap states carrying fractional charges are shown in Fig. \ref{default2}(d).
-These gap-edge states are {\it mixed chiral states}~\cite{Yang2019}, whose probability densities peak at the two edges and rapidly decays inside the ribbon.
-Note that these states do not overlap with each other.
-Non-interacting electrons of disordered ZGNRs also display mixed chiral states near $E=0$.
-However, although the overlap between nearly degenerate states in the weak-disorder regime is small, it is not negligible.
-Thus well-defined fractional charges do not readily form in non-interacting disordered ZGNRs.